Av7danger/Cypher/Readme.md

-Network Security Tools
-1. Port Scanner

-    Scan IP addresses for open/closed ports.

-2. Ping Utility

-    Measure network response time and check connectivity.

-3. Traceroute

-    Trace the path of packets between your system and a target host.

-4. ARP Scanner

-    Scan local network to detect devices based on their IP and MAC addresses.

-5. Network Traffic Monitor (Packet Sniffer)

-    Capture and analyze network packets to inspect traffic in real-time.

-6. Netstat Utility

-    Display active connections, listening ports, and network interfaces.

-7. Bandwidth Usage Monitor

-    Monitor real-time bandwidth usage across network interfaces.

-8. Nmap Wrapper

-    Integrate Nmap to perform detailed network and security scans.

-Web Penetration Testing Tools
-1. Web Vulnerability Scanner

-    Scan websites for vulnerabilities such as XSS, SQL injection, CSRF, and more.

-2. Subdomain Scanner

-    Discover subdomains of a given domain for further penetration testing.

-3. HTTP Header Analyzer

-    Analyze HTTP headers for security issues and configuration weaknesses.

-4. URL Expander and Analyzer

-    Expand shortened URLs and analyze them for potential risks (phishing or malware).

-5. Brute Force Attack Tool (Simulated)

-    Simulate brute-force attacks on login pages to test password policies.

-6. SSL/TLS Certificate Checker

-    Analyze SSL certificates of websites to check for weaknesses and expiration.

-Cryptography and Hashing Tools
-1. Hash Generators

-    Generate cryptographic hashes (MD5, SHA-1, SHA-256) for given inputs.

-2. Digital Signature Verifier

-    Verify the authenticity of digital signatures on files and messages.

-3. File Encryption/Decryption Tool

-    Encrypt and decrypt files using AES or RSA encryption.

-4. JWT Decoder

-    Decode and inspect JSON Web Tokens for security verification.

-5. Password Manager

-    Securely store and generate strong passwords using encryption.

-6. Password Strength Checker

-    Check the strength and security of passwords based on length and complexity.

-7. Steganography Utility

-    Hide and extract messages within image files using steganography.

-System and File Security Tools
-1. File Integrity Checker

-    Monitor and verify file integrity by detecting changes using hash comparison.

-2. Process Monitor

-    Monitor real-time system processes and detect anomalies based on CPU/memory usage.

-3. Log File Analyzer

-    Parse system and application logs for suspicious events or failed login attempts.

-4. Hidden File/Folder Finder

-    Detect hidden files or directories in the system that might be used to hide malware.

-5. Data Sanitization Tool

-    Securely delete files beyond recovery using industry-standard deletion techniques.

-6. Keylogger Detection

-    Detect suspicious processes and software that may be logging keystrokes.

-7. Firewall Configuration Tool

-    Provide a GUI interface for managing firewall rules on the system.

-8. Ransomware Detection Utility

-    Detect ransomware activities by monitoring file encryption and suspicious behavior.

-Web and Domain Tools
-1. DNS Lookup

-    Resolve domain names to their corresponding IP addresses.

-2. Whois Lookup

-    Retrieve domain ownership and registration details using Whois data.

-3. MAC Address Lookup

-    Identify the manufacturer/vendor of a device based on its MAC address.

-4. GeoIP Lookup

-    Identify the geographic location of an IP address along with ISP and region information.

-Advanced Penetration Testing and Forensics Tools
-1. Packet Sniffing (Advanced)

-    Capture and analyze raw network traffic in real-time to detect vulnerabilities and unauthorized access.

-2. Mobile Device Security Auditor

-    Scan mobile devices to audit for security risks like outdated software or unauthorized apps.

-3. VPN Configuration Checker

-    Validate if a VPN is configured properly and if traffic is being securely tunneled.

-4. Malware Hash Checker

-    Verify file hashes against public malware databases like VirusTotal to detect known malicious files.

-5. Password Cracker (Simulated)

-    Perform simulated password cracking using dictionary attacks or brute-force (educational purposes only).

-6. Dark Web Search Tool

-    Search for compromised data on the dark web using APIs (ensure legal use).
+## **CyberSecurity Toolkit**

+This is a **cross-platform application** built using **Flutter**, which provides various cybersecurity tools such as:

+### **1. Network Security Tools**

+1.1 **Port Scanner**

+   - Scan IP addresses for open/closed ports.

+1.2 **Ping Utility**

+   - Measure network response time and check connectivity.

+1.3 **Traceroute**

+   - Trace the path of packets between your system and a target host.

+1.4 **ARP Scanner**

+   - Scan local network to detect devices based on their IP and MAC addresses.

+1.5 **Network Traffic Monitor (Packet Sniffer)**

+   - Capture and analyze network packets to inspect traffic in real-time.

+1.6 **Netstat Utility**

+   - Display active connections, listening ports, and network interfaces.

+1.7 **Bandwidth Usage Monitor**

+   - Monitor real-time bandwidth usage across network interfaces.

+1.8 **Nmap Wrapper**

+   - Integrate Nmap to perform detailed network and security scans.

+### **2. Web Penetration Testing Tools**

+2.1 **Web Vulnerability Scanner**

+   - Scan websites for vulnerabilities such as XSS, SQL injection, CSRF, and more.

+2.2 **Subdomain Scanner**

+   - Discover subdomains of a given domain for further penetration testing.

+2.3 **HTTP Header Analyzer**

+   - Analyze HTTP headers for security issues and configuration weaknesses.

+2.4 **URL Expander and Analyzer**

+   - Expand shortened URLs and analyze them for potential risks (phishing or malware).

+2.5 **Brute Force Attack Tool (Simulated)**

+   - Simulate brute-force attacks on login pages to test password policies.

+2.6 **SSL/TLS Certificate Checker**

+   - Analyze SSL certificates of websites to check for weaknesses and expiration.

+### **3. Cryptography and Hashing Tools**

+3.1 **Hash Generators**

+   - Generate cryptographic hashes (MD5, SHA-1, SHA-256) for given inputs.

+3.2 **Digital Signature Verifier**

+   - Verify the authenticity of digital signatures on files and messages.

+3.3 **File Encryption/Decryption Tool**

+   - Encrypt and decrypt files using AES or RSA encryption.

+3.4 **JWT Decoder**

+   - Decode and inspect JSON Web Tokens for security verification.

+3.5 **Password Manager**

+   - Securely store and generate strong passwords using encryption.

+3.6 **Password Strength Checker**

+   - Check the strength and security of passwords based on length and complexity.

+3.7 **Steganography Utility**

+   - Hide and extract messages within image files using steganography.

+### **4. System and File Security Tools**

+4.1 **File Integrity Checker**

+   - Monitor and verify file integrity by detecting changes using hash comparison.

+4.2 **Process Monitor**

+   - Monitor real-time system processes and detect anomalies based on CPU/memory usage.

+4.3 **Log File Analyzer**

+   - Parse system and application logs for suspicious events or failed login attempts.

+4.4 **Hidden File/Folder Finder**

+   - Detect hidden files or directories in the system that might be used to hide malware.

+4.5 **Data Sanitization Tool**

+   - Securely delete files beyond recovery using industry-standard deletion techniques.

+4.6 **Keylogger Detection**

+   - Detect suspicious processes and software that may be logging keystrokes.

+4.7 **Firewall Configuration Tool**

+   - Provide a GUI interface for managing firewall rules on the system.

+4.8 **Ransomware Detection Utility**

+   - Detect ransomware activities by monitoring file encryption and suspicious behavior.

+### **5. Web and Domain Tools**

+5.1 **DNS Lookup**

+   - Resolve domain names to their corresponding IP addresses.

+5.2 **Whois Lookup**

+   - Retrieve domain ownership and registration details using Whois data.

+5.3 **MAC Address Lookup**

+   - Identify the manufacturer/vendor of a device based on its MAC address.

+5.4 **GeoIP Lookup**

+   - Identify the geographic location of an IP address along with ISP and region information.

+### **6. Advanced Penetration Testing and Forensics Tools**

+6.1 **Packet Sniffing (Advanced)**

+   - Capture and analyze raw network traffic in real-time to detect vulnerabilities and unauthorized access.

+6.2 **Mobile Device Security Auditor**

+   - Scan mobile devices to audit for security risks like outdated software or unauthorized apps.

+6.3 **VPN Configuration Checker**

+   - Validate if a VPN is configured properly and if traffic is being securely tunneled.

+6.4 **Malware Hash Checker**

+   - Verify file hashes against public malware databases like VirusTotal to detect known malicious files.

+6.5 **Password Cracker (Simulated)**

+   - Perform simulated password cracking using dictionary attacks or brute-force.

+6.6 **Dark Web Search Tool**

+   - Search for compromised data on the dark web using APIs.